From the Waimea Farmers Markets to Rum Tasting and a Cultural Helicopter Tour, We’ve Got Your Trip Covered

 The Mauna Lani Culinary Classic

-The celebration of the summer is taking place this Labor Day at Mauna Lani, where 12 James Beard-nominated and award-winning chefs are serving up six delicious events over the course of three days.
-Highlights include an omakase experience in honor of Blue Ribbon Restaurants’ 30th anniversary, a surfside bash featuring Hawai’i’s most iconic chefs, a seven-course collaborative dinner at the CanoeHouse and many more.
-Pick and choose which events are worth indulging in—we’ve got our eyes on the Sushi Master Class with Blue Ribbon Sushi’s master chefs.
-Or, you can have it all with the All Access Pass, which grants entry to all six Culinary Classic events and then some (think boozy brunches with the Bromberg brothers and late-night afterparties in Mauna Lani’s chic beachfront residences).
-Make it an extra long weekend with exclusive room rates for guests of the Culinary Classic.
+The ultimate summer celebration is happening this Labor Day at Mauna Lani.
+Twelve James Beard-nominated and award-winning chefs will serve up six incredible events over three days.
+The lineup includes an omakase experience honoring Blue Ribbon Restaurants’ 30th anniversary and a surfside bash with Hawai’i’s top chefs.
+A seven-course collaborative dinner at the CanoeHouse is another highlight, along with plenty more indulgent experiences.
+Pick and choose your favorites—we’ve got our eyes on the Sushi Master Class with Blue Ribbon Sushi’s master chefs.
+Or go all in with the All Access Pass, which includes all six Culinary Classic events and exclusive perks.

 8/30